stefanuebe/vaadin-fullcalendar/README.md

 By default the scheduler is not active, when you use a FullCalendar instance.
 To have an instance with scheduler activated, use the `withScheduler()` method of the `FullCalendarBuilder`.

 This method will throw an exception, if the scheduler extension is not on the class path.

+To link a resource with entries, use the Entry subclass `ResourceEntry`.

 ## Additional Features of the Scheduler extension
 - Activation of the Scheduler by method in the FullCalendarBuilder.
 - Adding resources to a calendar (hierarchies of resources are not yet supported).
-- Link one or multiple resources with entries (`ResourceEntry`).
+- Link one or multiple resources with entries.
 - List of possible Scheduler based views (timeline).

 *Info:* Entries are linked to calendar internally.
 The calendar instance is used to resolve resources by after updating an